mondbr/pands-weekly-tasks/README.md

     Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount

-I started with code to ask the user and read in two money amounts (in cent), then program add two amounts and convert it to two decimal numbers.
+I started with code to ask the user and read in two money amounts (in cents).
+Then the program adds the two amounts and converts it to two decimal numbers.
 The idea of how to take the sum of cents and convert it to represent money using decimal numbers was taken from [Stackoverflow.com](https://stackoverflow.com/questions/8637628/how-to-use-python-string-formatting-to-convert-an-integer-representing-cents-to).

 The program is called: